Chart Color Schemes

 Kariong has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No factors influence a region's performance more than modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has pinpointed 0 projects expected to impact this area significantly.
-Notable projects include Northside Private Hospital, Mariyung Fleet (New Intercity Fleet), Gosford Private Hospital redevelopment, and Pacific Highway And Manns Road Upgrade.
-The following list details those likely most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure.
+AreaSearch has identified a total of 0 projects that are predicted to impact this area.
+Notable projects include Northside Private Hospital, Gosford Private Hospital redevelopment, Pacific Highway And Manns Road Upgrade, and Gosford Bypass.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.